Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Method

-The combined representations $\bar{r}$ consider relationships explicitly expressed and implicitly expressed in the sentence $x_i$.
-We do not use the prompting model to represent relationships because this model is trained on only known classes.
-Hence, representations tend to overfit on known classes even if random tokens are masked and predicted in $x_i$ during training.
+where $n=3$ and $z_{y_j}$ is the $j^{th}$ embedded representation ($z_{y_j} \in \mathbb{R}^D$) of the prediction corresponding to instance $x_i$ from a phrase embedding model~\cite{Li2022UCTopicUC}.
+Note, we do not use the prompting model to produce $z$ because this model is trained on only known classes and tends to overfit on known classes even if random tokens are masked and predicted in $x_i$ during training.